duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 You can check also <http://trailblazer.to/>
 You can organize domain (controller, model and view) into separate folders [drawers](https://github.com/NullVoxPopuli/drawers)

+If there is a lot of business logic in view, I prefer to put that in controller so it is more visible.

 ## Service objects